 No departmental regulation will prevent a student from taking a designated course in one Senior Years grade and then switching to a different designation in a later grade.
 For example, a student who receives an M designation for Grade 9 Science (10M) could subsequently take Grade 10 Science (20F).
 Similarly, a student receiving an E designation for Grade 10 Science (20E) could subsequently take Grade 11 Chemistry (30S).

 Examples:

-Grade 9 Introduction to Electronics (10S)
+Grade 9 Exploration of Electronics Technology (10S)

-Grade 9, developed or approved by Education and Training for one credit, Specialized course.
+Grade 9, developed or approved by Manitoba Education for one credit, Specialized course.

 Grade 9 Exploration of Technical-Vocational Education (15S)